FrostyToolsuite/FrostyToolsuite/FrostyCli/README.md

 After generating a mod data folder, pass the datapath argument to the games launch options to apply the mods as such:

 ```-datapath '<mod data path>'```

+Or as an alternative to the datapath launch command, you can use the `GAME_DATA_DIR` environment variable instead.